flowdev/comb/ERROR_HANDLING.md

 ##### error:
 An error was found but might be mitigated by backtracking and the `FirstSuccessful` parser.
-In this mode the parser goes back to find the last `NoWayBack` parser or trying later alternatives in the `FirstSuccessful` parser.
+In this mode the parser goes back to find the last `SaveSpot` parser or trying later alternatives in the `FirstSuccessful` parser.

-The previous `NoWayBack` parser might be hidden deep in a sub-parser that is earlier in sequence but not on the Go call stack anymore.
+The previous `SaveSpot` parser might be hidden deep in a sub-parser that is earlier in sequence but not on the Go call stack anymore.

-So in this mode all parsers that use sub-parsers in sequence have to use them in reverse order to find the right `NoWayBack` parser. \
+So in this mode all parsers that use sub-parsers in sequence have to use them in reverse order to find the right `SaveSpot` parser. \
 Funnily this also applies to parsers that use the *same* sub-parser multiple times.
-So if the second time the sub-parser was used, failed then it might very well be that the first (successful) time it applied a `NoWayBack` parser.
+So if the second time the sub-parser was used, failed then it might very well be that the first (successful) time it applied a `SaveSpot` parser.
 And that would be the right one to find.

 Only the `FirstSuccessful` parser (not as parent parser but as sibling this time) is different.
-It has to find the first successful sub-parser and its `NoWayBack` parser again. \
+It has to find the first successful sub-parser and its `SaveSpot` parser again. \
 As parent parser (if the **error** mode is switched to while trying alternatives) it can just try another alternative (normal **happy** mode behaviour).